469 DOF - Europe through the windscreen

 The live performance will involve elements of all the below in an immersive and experimental live evemt.

-Regular updates including video clips, examples of the ephemera collection and performance can be found on the dedicated Instagram stream Europe Through The Windscreen.
+Regular updates including video clips, examples of the ephemera collection and performances can be found on the dedicated Instagram stream Europe Through The Windscreen.